Posts

 Aileron

 Ailerons are a primary flight control surface which control movement about the longitudinal axis of an aircraft.
-This movement is referred to as “roll”.
+“Roll” is the name of this movement.
 The ailerons are attached to the outboard trailing edge of each wing.
-And, when a manual or autopilot control input is made, move in opposite directions from one another.
+Moreover, when a manual or autopilot control input is made, they move in opposite directions from one another.

 Flap

 Flaps are a high lift device consisting of a hinged panel or panels mounted on the trailing edge of the wing.
-When extended, they increase the camber and, in most cases, the chord and surface area of the wing resulting in an increase of both lift and drag and a reduction of the stall speed
+When extended, they increase the camber.
+In addition, in most cases, the chord and surface area of the wing resulting in an increase of both lift and drag.
+Moreover, flaps also help to reduce the stall speed

 Stabilizer

 Vertical stabilizer.
-It is a fixed wing section and It is used to improve the balance or stability of the aircraft and it is in the tail part of the aircraft.
+It is a fixed wing section.
+It helps to improve the balance or stability of the aircraft and it is in the tail part of the aircraft.

 Horizontal Stabilizer.
 It is a fixed wing section whose job is to provide stability for the aircraft, to keep its flying straight.
 It prevents up-and-down, or pitching motion of the aircraft nose.